Heterogeneous Graphs: When Nodes and Edges Have Types

 Node Projection to Common Space

-When node types have different feature dimensions (e.g., Papers have text embeddings, Authors have profile embeddings), we must first project all types to a common dimension d:
+When node types have different feature dimensions (e.g., Papers have text embeddings, Authors have profile embeddings), we must first project all types to a common dimension \(d\):

-A separate linear projection W_{ฯ(v)} per node type ensures all nodes live in the same embedding space before message passing begins.
+A separate linear projection \(W_{\tau(v)}\) per node type ensures all nodes live in the same embedding space before message passing begins.
+Note this is indexed by node type \(\tau(v)\), not relation type โ it is a different mechanism from the relation-specific \(W_r\) above, and a full heterogeneous architecture typically needs both.

 Heterogeneous Graph Benchmarks